These non-Muslims from Pakistan make us proud to be Pakistani

 8. Aban Marker Kabraji

 Aban Marker Kabraji, Pakistan’s leading environmentalist, is working as Regional Director IUCN, World Conservation Union.
 In this position, she is overseeing IUCN in 23 countries of the region.
+Among non-Muslims from Pakistan, she is a pride.

 9. Arthur Nayyar